 The core of this idea is intriguing: it insists on full transparency and puts the consumer in complete control of Facebook’s use of their personal data

-However, Facebook (like Google) has never been in the business of giving away digital services for free: it’s been involved in a trade (albeit a misleading one): you get free services, and they get usage of your data.
+However, Facebook has never been in the business of giving away digital services for free: it’s been involved in a trade (albeit a misleading one): you get free services, and they get usage of your data.

 Forcing Facebook to provide its services gratis to users, who will then dictate whether or not the company gets anything in return, isn’t workable.